 - TalkSpace Therapist Salary: $20 to $25 per hour.
 Pay depends on which plan the patient chose (quarterly payments means lesser pay for therapists).

-- Pros of TalkSpace: TalkSpace employs real people to match patients with therapists, which means the process instantly becomes more personal and customized.
 Like BetterHelp, there are live sessions available and therapists could communicate to patients via video-message, text or voice calls.
 Customer service of TalkSpace is impressively rated high by clients.

 - Cons of TalkSpace: Therapists are required to respond to patient messages within a certain time, which means there might be pressure to reply just for the sake of replying (instead of actually digging in deep into the patient’s issue).
-And because the patient-therapist matching is done manually, it could also take time for TalkSpace to bring patients to you.

 3. 7 Cups (formerly called 7 Cups of Tea)

-7 Cups has been helping teenagers and adults with their personal problems since July 2013.
 The notable difference between 7 Cups and similar providers is that this company welcomes “listeners” or volunteers who help out and literally “listen” to people without charge, which means clients are not required to get a paid plan to “be heard.”

 However, 7 Cups also offer online therapist jobs for certified therapists willing to help paid clients.